-If the male can learn how to be more approachable he has a shot at being seen as new age sensitive guy.
+If the male can learn how to be more approachable he has a shot at being seen as a new-age sensitive guy.

 But it is a difference between males and females.

-#4: Women bring up sticky issues more then men.
+#4: Women bring up sticky issues more than men.

 The other thing that you may want to look at in terms of males and females, point number four is the idea of at home, when you have to bring up a sticky subject, kind of, eh, you don’t want to, females bring it up 80% of the time more than the males.
 That’s both in happy as well as unhappy relationships.

-What’s amazing about the male, the male doesn’t like talking about those difficult subjects: he does what’s called stonewalling.
-You know the term, stonewalling, 85% of the time.
+What’s amazing about the male, is the male doesn’t like talking about those difficult subjects: he does what’s called stonewalling — you know the term — stonewalling, 85% of the time.